microsoft/mona-saas/docs/faq.md

 ### Who can access the Mona admin center?

 Only users that belong to your Mona deployment's Azure Active Directory tenant and Mona Administrators application role can access the Mona admin center.
 For more information on managing Mona administrators, see [this question](#how-do-i-manage-mona-administrators).

+### Who can access the Mona setup wizard?

+Only users that belong to your Mona deployment's Azure Active Directory tenant and Mona Administrators application role can access the Mona setup wizard.
+For more information on managing Mona administrators, see [this question](#how-do-i-manage-mona-administrators).

 ### Who can access the Mona test endoints?